stoogoff/sw-adversaries/readme.md

 	- The Corellian Shuffle
 	- The Dead Road
 	- The Geharr Incident
+	- The Long Arm of the Hutt (EotE follow on adventure)
 	- The Light Within
 	- The Menagerie
 	- The Trial of Skill